Lake Rotoehu Fishing: Experience Peaceful Rainbow Trout Angling in a Scenic Setting

 Effective Fishing Methods

-Alternatively, fly casting can be quite rewarding.
-Position yourself below the target and cast upstream, utilizing a dropper rig with dry and wet flies.
-Remember to keep your fly line in the water for a natural presentation, especially during dusk when trout actively feed.
+Fly casting also yields great results at Lake Rotoehu.
+Position yourself downstream of your target, casting upstream with a dropper rig featuring dry and wet flies.
+Keep your line in the water for a natural drift, especially during dusk when trout feed actively.

 Optimal Fishing Times